Power Ledger Price Reaches $0.29 on Major Exchanges (POWR)

-Power Ledger (POWR) traded flat against the U.S. dollar during the 1 day period ending at 18:00 PM Eastern on June 4th.
-During the last week, Power Ledger has traded flat against the U.S. dollar.
+Power Ledger (POWR) traded flat against the US dollar during the 1-day period ending at 15:00 PM E.T. on June 10th.
+During the last seven days, Power Ledger has traded flat against the US dollar.
+One Power Ledger coin can now be purchased for approximately $0.29 or 0.00000653 BTC on major exchanges.
 Power Ledger has a market capitalization of $133.42 million and $17.41 million worth of Power Ledger was traded on exchanges in the last day.
-One Power Ledger coin can currently be bought for $0.29 or 0.00000653 BTC on major cryptocurrency exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.